naveedamir484/GcodeGen/README.md

 # Features

 * User can adjust Contrast and Brightness and convert into greyScale before processing.
 It helps the algorithm to read the boundaries more easily.
 * Different Speed modes are availble such as Slow, Fast, Super-fast in Raster-Gcode, consequently compromise with the quality.
 * Automatically convert reactangular image file into square internally during processing, to adjust CNC machine configuration.
 * COM port connectivity is available in only first four mode.
-With the help of this function, User dont have to wait for G-code file to be generated, instead maintain the COM connection with Micro-Controller first and visualise the working progess live.
+With the help of this function, User don't have to wait for G-code file to be generated, instead maintain the     COM connection with Micro-Controller first and visualize the working progress live.
-* User can send Gcode file saparately to CNC machine using "Gcode Sender".This is usefull for those modes which dont have COM port connectivity.
+* User can send G-code file separately to CNC machine using "G-code Sender".
+This is useful for those modes which don't have COM port connectivity.
 * This software basically has 7 modes to process differnt types of image and with differnt methods.
 Available Modes are :

 <b>1.
 Raster-Gcode:</b>